The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/sensors/_index.md

 ## Accelerometer

-The accelerometer works in conjunction with the gyroscope to keep your VRC drone level along each axis.
+The accelerometer works in conjunction with the gyroscope to keep your AVR drone level along each axis.
 Click on **Accelerometer** and then **Ok** to begin the calibration process.

 This process is fairly similar to compass calibration but does